naninovel/docs/docs/guide/spreadsheet.md

 ﻿# Spreadsheet

-At some point you may look for an option to compile all the project scenario script and managed text localizable data into a single spreadsheet.
+At some point you may look for an option to compile all the project scenario script and managed text localizable data into a single or multiple spreadsheets.
 For example, you may want to share the text with a translation agency or editors for proofreading.

-Spreadsheet extension allows to extract all the localizable data (text) from the project to an `.xlsx` spreadsheet and then import it back.
+Spreadsheet extension allows to extract all the localizable data (text) from the project to `.xlsx` spreadsheets and then import it back.

 ![](https://i.gyazo.com/e8b46fc74a5f633bdce9ec578b3ddf94.png)